Unified framework for continuity of sandwiched R\'enyi divergences: Preliminaries

 \end{definition} Note that the infimum in the definition of the mutual information and the conditional entropy is attained at the reduced state of $\rho_{AB}$ (see, e.g., \cite[Section 5.1]{Tomamichel_2016}).
 We will often use that the sandwiched R{\'e}nyi conditional entropy is bounded by \cite[Lemma 5.2]{Tomamichel_2016}

-As already observed, the entropic quantities defined with respect to the sandwiched R{\'e}nyi divergences converge for $\alpha \to 1$ to the ones defined by the Umegaki relative entropy.
+As already observed, the entropic quantities defined for the sandwiched R{\'e}nyi divergences converge for $\alpha \to 1$ to the ones defined by the Umegaki relative entropy.
 We recall its definition: \begin{definition}[Umegaki relative entropy] Let $\rho$, $\sigma \in \mathcal S(\mathcal H)$ be quantum states with $\ker{\sigma} \subseteq \ker{\rho}$.
 Then, the \emph{Umegaki relative entropy} of $\rho$ and $\sigma$ is given by

 \end{definition} We can furthermore define the quantum conditional entropy \begin{definition}[Quantum conditional entropy] Let $\rho_{AB} \in \cS(\cH_A \otimes \cH_B)$.
 Then, the \emph{quantum conditional entropy} is given by